-- Follow the prescribing doctor’s and pharmacist’s instructions for prescription medicines, as these may differ slightly from the bottle.
+- Follow the prescribing doctor and pharmacist’s instructions for prescription medicines, as these may differ slightly from what is printed on the bottle.

 - Only take as much of the substance as is safe; for example, OTC drugs containing acetaminophen have information about how much is safe to consume in one day and how much can safely be consumed every hour or two.

 - Use the dosage delivery device (e.g., dropper, spoon, etc.) that comes with the medicine, if appropriate.
 These devices help to accurately measure the dose size.

 - Do not take medicines as needed unless this is how they are prescribed or intended to be taken in the case of OTC medicines.

 - Do not consume drugs from containers that have been damaged or opened before purchase.

 - Check the expiration date of the medication, and appropriately dispose of drugs after they’re past their expiration date.